-Power Ratings Larger generators, such as home standbys are rated by kilowatt (kW), which measures the generator's electrical power output.
+Larger generators, such as home standbys, are rated by kilowatt (kW), which measures the generator's electrical power output.
 One kilowatt is equivalent to 1,000 watts or (1 kW = 1,000W).

-During summer months, a sweltering blackout could make life miserable, and an ice storm in the winter could crash your holiday plans — leaving pipes susceptible to bursting.
+During summer months, a sweltering blackout could make life miserable, and an ice storm in the winter could crash your holiday plans ó leaving pipes susceptible to bursting.

-Sizing If you plan to run your central air conditioner, you'll need a generator that's capable of running it.
+If you plan to run your central air conditioner, you'll need a generator that can handle it.